privatenumber/hirok.io/src/pages/posts/github-tree-structure/index.md

 duration: 5min
 ---

-As a software engineer, a common task is cloning repositories using Git.
-Most devs just create a `projects` directory and clone everything there.
-However, as a dev that works across various projects on GitHub, I've found that this approach can quickly become disorganized and unmanageable.
+As a software engineer, cloning repositories using Git is a common task.
+Most devs just create a single `projects` directory and clone all repositories there.
+However, this approach can lead to organizational issues like name collisions and difficulty finding repositories.

-In this blog post, I will share my simple but effective structure for organizing repository clones and streamlining your workflow.

-## The _GitHub Tree_ structure
+## Solution: The _GitHub Tree_ structure

 The _GitHub Tree_ structure is a straightforward yet effective way to organize your repositories by mirroring the organization on GitHub.
 It helps establish a clear structure that scales as your collection grows.